HANDS:

 01

-I am a great believer in the “why” question.
+I strongly believe in the importance of the “why” question.

 02